Once again, iOS beta users are faced with an annoying message about a nonexistent iOS 14.2 update.

 A new iOS update is now available.
 Please update from iOS 14 beta.

 Several users have complained about this message on social media in recent days.
-But now the message appears every time the device is unlocked, which drives some people crazy.
-The reasons for this message are still "unknown".
+But now the message appears every time the device is unlocked, driving some people crazy.
+The reason for this message is still "unknown."
 In 2018, the false message was caused by a bug in the system that calculates when an iOS build expires.
-It can therefore be assumed that iOS 14.2 has the same problem.
+Therefore, it can be assumed that iOS 14.2 is experiencing the same problem.
 AirPods Pro on special offer at Amazon – available now.
 (Photo by ADCstock / Bigstockphoto)